-Specifically, the central risk register, as well as individual branch registers, are maintained and updated quarterly with input from designated risk and control owners.
+Specifically, the central risk register is maintained and updated quarterly with input from designated risk and control owners.
 This provides the executive management team and the Board with a view of the risk profile on a regular basis, affording early opportunities to take management action if the current profile is diverging from the business strategy.
+Local branch risk and control registers continue to be maintained only where it is necessary to reflect specificities at the branch level and the central risk register is considered to provide the holistic view of TME's risk profile.